duststorm/makehuman/trunk/makehuman/docs/source/dev_manual_overview.rst

 The data used to populate the C data structures is maintained through Python code and a copy of that data is held in Python data structures.
 Python application components load the 3D object data required to populate the corresponding C data structures from object files.

-That data is loaded into instances of Python classes, that are defined in the file 'module3d.py' (in the 'mh_core' directory in SVN) before being transposed and copied down into the C data structures.
+That data is loaded into instances of Python classes, that are defined in the file 'module3d.py' (in the 'core' directory in SVN) before being transposed and copied down into the C data structures.

-These classes can be seen as being organised in a sort of hierarchical structure; A single Scene3D object holds references to the set of Object3D objects used to describe the humanoid model and the various GUI controls.
+These classes can be seen as being organised in a sort of hierarchical structure.
 Each Object3D object contains lists of references to the FaceGroup, Face and Vert objects that are used to construct a single 3D object.